davidcelis/sparkles/README.md

 `/sparkle @davidcelis for being so awesome`

+You can also give a sparkle to someone by reacting to one of their messages with the `:sparkle:` emoji!
+This is a great way to give someone a sparkle point if you just liked what they said or want to celebrate good news or some kind of announcement.

+### View your team’s leaderboard

+You can check out the leaderboard for your team at any time by using the `/sparkles` command!

+### View your (or somebody else’s) sparkles

+To see the sparkles you or someone else have received, you can pass a username to the `/sparkles` command (e.g. `/sparkles @davidcelis`).
+If you just want to see your own sparkles, you can also enter `/sparkles me` into the chat box.

 ## Self-hosting

 Both the slack application and [sparkles.lol](https://sparkles.lol) are free to use!
 Except for the reasons given for sparkles, we never store messages from Slack itself, and the OAuth scopes requested are minimal: